Healthcare

 Psychiatrist Salary Overview

-The Psychiatrist is a sought-after profession in the United States with a median annual salary of $268,000.
-Compensation typically ranges from $158,000 for entry-level positions to $410,000 for experienced professionals in high-demand markets.
+The Psychiatrist is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $268,000, compensation for this position ranges from $158,000 at the entry level to $410,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Psychiatrist in the US earns between $158,000 and $410,000 per year, with a median of $268,000.